ciphersweet/Laravel-Docker/README.md

 ARG PHP_INSTALL_EXT_PDO_PGSQL="1"
 ```

 A list of php extension configuration files is provided with this project.
 These files are stored in ``php/phpini`` folder.
-You can add you custom php extension configuration that will be copied into the right php ini folder of the container.
+You can add your custom php extension configuration that will be copied into the right php ini folder of the container.

 ## Artisan